The Top 10 Interview Questions You Should Ask When Hiring a Recruiter

 When a recruiter is truly passionate about what they do, candidates feel it — growing more excited about the job as a result.
 Listen for answers that get to the root of why the recruiter got into the business.

-They might be a natural people person who enjoys talking to candidates and hearing about their stories.
+They might be a natural people person who enjoys talking to candidates and hearing their stories.
 Or perhaps they love the feeling of helping people find a job they’ll thrive in.
-While there are few wrong answers here, recruiters who are only in it for the paycheck or who don’t really have a favorite part of the job may not bring much passion or enthusiasm to the role.
+While there are few wrong answers here, recruiters who are only in it for the paycheck or who don’t have a favorite part of the job may not bring much passion or enthusiasm to the role.

 Hire the right recruiter, attract the best candidates

 It’s hard to complete any task without the right tools.
 To find a recruiter who ticks all the right boxes, explore our interview guide for recruiters, which compiles even more insightful questions to help you test candidates’ technical knowledge, soft skills, and more.

 And most importantly, look for someone who is passionate about your company and who genuinely seems to care about every candidate who walks through the door.
 If they have that, along with the skills, knowledge, and curiosity needed to do this job well, you’re in a strong position to succeed.